4W4I5/Semester-6-Notes/Forensics/Finals Prep/Finals Prep Notes.md

 - Data to collect/analyze during an investigation
 	- Investigation Types
 		- Criminal
-			- Tailored via warrants
+			- Tailored via warrants that specify what data to grab and from what media
 		- Civil
+			- Limited by court orders, only data relevant to the case is gathered
-			- Tailored via warrants
+			- Tailored via warrants that specify what data to grab and from what media
 		- Private-Sector
+			- Involves internal Policy violations and/or litigations
+			- Broad scope involving internal company comms channels such as email, company provided phones and laptops, company emails and etc.
 			- Tailor the investigation by ensuring it is comprehensive but focused i.e. the scope is fine-tuned
 	- Outlining an Investigation
 		- Handling Scope Creep